11 Tips for Executive Networking with Business School Alumni

 After gaining insight into the EMBA experience from insiders, you should also find out the latest programme features.
 At this stage, admissions directors are the best source of advice.
 They can help you understand how each EMBA programme fits your career and personal development goals.
 So be ready with your wish list and dream career plan, and initiate the discussion.

 Finally, admissions directors are there to make sure that, once admitted, you can succeed.
 They are not gatekeepers, but rather your partners to help you build an application that reveals all your potential.
 Take advantage of their advice on your application profile and how to improve your chances of admission.
-If possible, provide your CV/resume or LinkedIN profile in advance of meeting them.
-This will enable them to prepare for your meeting so that you can make the most of it.
+Where possible, share your CV or LinkedIn profile ahead of your meeting so they can tailor their advice to your background.

 Last, but not least, admissions directors can inform you about the business school funding options.
 This will help you diversify your funding sources and optimise your ROI, especially if you can have access to scholarships – free money that you will not need to work for, nor pay back with interest.